cnbatch/kcptube/docs/specific_examples_en.md

 # Specific Examples

-Here is an example usage in different scenarios.
+Here are examples usage in different scenarios.
 Please adjust the settings and add or delete options according to the actual situation.

 ## Speed Up OpenVPN
 Please configure OpenVPN in advance to ensure that the configuration is working.